 Throughout the 80s and early 90s, we continued to lead the pack.
 Sleepy legacy carriers were too slow, or too entrenched in their ways to catch up with us.
 And even if they did, we’d dream up something even more innovative.
 As our business established itself in markets appealing to business travellers, then our personality slowly had to change too.
-The cheeky language we’d employed to encourage people to fly with us on their holidays was no longer quite as appropriate to talk to a business audience.
-That said, we still managed to promote our seatback screens as ‘nine inches of pure pleasure.’
+The cheeky language we’d employed to encourage people to fly with us on their holidays was no longer quite as appropriate to talk to a business audience - although we still managed to promote our seatback screens as ‘nine inches of pure pleasure.’

 But as much as people enjoyed flying with us, we didn’t fly everywhere, so they often had to fly with somebody else.
 In 2012, we formed an alliance with Delta Air Lines to offer our customers access to an even greater network, seamless travel and reciprocal frequent flyer benefits.
 In 2019, we extended this to join forces with Air France KLM, to offer passengers even more choice and value.